No words needed…

 What an amazing planet we have!

-I keep telling to myself it will change, that I will find my groove, my muse, my mojo back.
+I keep telling myself it will change, that I will find my groove, my muse, my mojo back.
 All I have to do is… what exactly?
 Divorce, be young again, go back to the past, move to another place, be unfaithful and most of all be healthy.

 I used to be free.
 I can come and go wherever/whenever I want.
 I had the time and means to do it.
 Life was a constant adventure.
 A roller coaster of feelings and emotions.
 There was never a dull moment.
-Every second counts.
+Every second count.

 Twelve years ago, I decided to land and settle.
 I needed a rest, a sanctuary, a haven.
-The most smart move I made is also the biggest mistake of my life; I become a prisoner of my own decision.
+The smartest move I made is also the biggest mistake of my life; I become a prisoner of my own decision.
 I had an inkling that ordinary boring existence is not for me, but I never realize the extent of it and how it would affect my life in general.
 I lost everything but everything including my freedom- the only thing that is more important than my two children- I sacrificed them for it.
 Now I have nothing.

 I can’t find inspiration in my current situation.
 It is monotonous and boring.
 Predictable and bland.
 Limited.
 No excitement no passion no surprises.
 I hate it.